MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Add-TeamUser.md

 # Add-TeamUser

 ## SYNOPSIS
+Note: This cmdlet is currently in Beta.

-Adds an owner or member to the team
+Adds an owner or member to the team.

 ## SYNTAX